swh.scheduler.interface module#

 Bases: Protocol

-Create a new task type ready for scheduling.
+Create a new task type in database ready for scheduling.

 Parameters: